Tartine Afterhours menu from The Perennial Plate dinner. Photo: The Perennial Plate

 What went into making this event a reality?

 I had come out to SF for a meeting and I met with Samin.
 We hit it off, although I think she hits it off with everyone she meets.
 It was really just a matter of arranging a date.
 Samin in turn decided on which farms to visit.
 I think these were places that she really wanted to check out, so it was win win.

 Trio of Daniel’s Salads: New Potato, Roasted Beets and Shaved Summer Squash.
 Photo: The Perennial Plate

 Were you able to make money from the event to help fund your project?

 No, we look at the event as an opportunity to share our food and stories, not to make money.
 A lot of the work was on the staff, Samin and Tartine, so we were just happy to be a part of it.

 I know you enjoyed a meal at Gather in Berkeley.
 What else did you and Mirra experience in the Bay Area that was memorable?

 We went to Ubuntu in Napa which is similar to Gather in that it makes use of vegetables in unique ways.
 I don’t know if Manresa is considered the Bay Area, but we ate there as well.
 All three of these restaurants represent a new wave of cooking that loves the vegetable as much as the protein, I think it’s the future of cooking, so it was fun to try these three restaurants — each has a very different take but I think a similar spirit in their dishes.

 Sunny Slope Orchard’s apricots al cartoccio.
 Photo: The Perennial Plate

-Category: bay area, Bay Area Bites Food + Drink, chefs, DIY, foraging, urban homesteading, farmers and farms, food bloggers and social media, gardening and urban farming, restaurants, bars, cafes, sustainability, travel, tv, film, video, photography
+Category: bay area, Bay Area Bites Food + Drink, chefs, DIY, foraging, urban homesteading, farmers and farms, food bloggers and social media, gardening and urban farming, restaurants, bars, cafes, sustainability, environment, climate change, travel, tv, film, video, photography